" Mr. Garlikov, I want to thank you. I have just finished

 or anyone who would like to learn about moral philosophy on his or her

-"Who's to say" what is right or wrong?
-(And "Does morality depend on
+- "Who's to say" what is right or wrong?
+(And "Does

 religion or what God says?")